hanion/hanion.github.io/post/you-should-write-bad-code/2025-02-20-you-should-write-bad-code.md

 I learned this the hard way when I spent countless hours designing data structures that were “perfect” but never used.
 I never even committed the code because I was obsessed with getting it just right.

-You don’t need perfect code—you just need code that works.
+You don’t need perfect code, you just need code that works.
 Start with something, no matter how rough, and improve it as you go.
 _Perfect code that doesn’t exist is worse than bad code that does._
 So dive in, embrace the journey, and let the mistakes teach you.